 Hearing loss has a detrimental effect on people’s quality of life and their mental state.
 If you have hearing loss, you may have difficulty understanding others.
 It can increase your anxiety levels or cause depression.
 Treating hearing loss can significantly improve your life.
 It can restore self-confidence and improve your ability to communicate with other people.

 Not all hearing loss and its problems cases are preventable.
 If you desire to write my assignment for yourself then you can also find a professional writer online as well.
-However, there are several steps you can take to protect your hearing is to Use protective equipment if you work in noisy areas, and wear air plugs when you swim and go to concerts.
+However, there are several steps you can take to protect your hearing Use protective equipment if you work in noisy areas and wear air plugs when you swim and go to concerts.
 The National Institute on Defense and Other Communication Disorders Trusted Source reports that 15% of people between the ages of 20 and 69 suffer from hearing loss due to loud noise.
 Get regular hearing tests if you work out loud, swim often, or go to concerts regularly.
 Avoid prolonged exposure to loud music.
 Seek help for an ear infection.
 If left untreated, they can cause permanent damage to the ear.